-Say you're a single filer receiving the average SSDI benefit of $1,277 a month in 2021.
-You have a part-time job that pays $15,000 a year and receive $5,000 from investments and dividends.
-Your provisional income is $27,662, half of your Social Security benefits plus $20,000 in other income.
+Say you're a single filer who received the average SSDI benefit of $1,282 a month in 2021.
+You had a part-time job that paid $15,000, and you received $5,000 from investments and dividends.
+Your provisional income was $27,692, half of your Social Security benefits plus $20,000 in other income.

-You are in the category of owing taxes on up to 50 percent of your benefits, although in this example it would be considerably less: Plugging these numbers into the IRS’ online tax tool, the Interactive Tax Assistant (ITA), indicates that $1,331 of your benefits would be subject to federal income tax, at the same tax rate as other income — in this case, you're in the 12 percent bracket.
+You are in the category of owing taxes on up to 50 percent of your benefits, although in this example it would be considerably less: Plugging these numbers into the IRS’ online tax tool, the Interactive Tax Assistant, indicates that $1,346 of your benefits would be subject to federal income tax, at the same tax rate as other income — in this case, you're in the 12 percent bracket.

 Most disabled beneficiaries don't owe taxes

 As a practical matter, many SSDI recipients don't face this issue because their overall income is too low to reach the tax threshold.